-There is a separate policy and procedure outlining the school's position on this available on the T-drive, 2023-2024, policies or on the school website.
+There is a separate policy and procedure outlining the school's position on this on the school website and on the T-drive, 2024-2025, policies.

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.